About Franklin County

 Criminal Records

-The criminal records system in Franklin County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Sheriff's Office and local police departments maintain these records, while the Mississippi Bureau of Investigation provides additional resources for background checks.
-Residents can request criminal records through the appropriate law enforcement agency, and the Mississippi Bureau of Investigation offers statewide criminal history checks for more comprehensive information.
+The criminal records system in Franklin County includes various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+Residents can request criminal records through the appropriate law enforcement agency, and the Mississippi Bureau of Investigation offers statewide criminal history checks for more full information.

 Arrest Records